Theotônio dos Santos

 Dos Santos had a bachelor's degree in sociology and politics in public administration from the Federal University of Minas Gerais and a master's degree in political science from the University of Brasília.
-He received the title of notório saber (equivalent to a doctorate) in economics from the Federal University of Minas Gerais and the Fluminense Federal University.
-At the latter of which he was Professor Emeritus.
+He received the title of notório saber (equivalent to a doctorate) in economics from the Federal University of Minas Gerais and the Fluminense Federal University, at the latter of which he was Professor Emeritus.
 He coordinated for both the UNESCO Chair in Cultural Policies and Cooperation and the United Nations University in global economy and sustainable development.

 He was a professor at the Universities of Brasília, Nacional Autónoma de México, Northern Illinois, New York State, Catholic University of Minas Gerais, Rio de Janeiro, Bennett Institute of Rio de Janeiro, and Federal University of Minas Gerais.

-Dos Santos' most notable contributions to the fields of economy and social sciences are his general formulation of the concept of dependency, the periodization of the many phases of dependency throughout the history of capitalistic society, as well as the characterization of the internal dependent structures and the definition of the reproductive mechanisms of said dependency.
+Dos Santos most notable contributions to the fields of economy and social sciences are his general formulation of the concept of dependency, the periodisation of the many phases of dependency throughout the history of capitalistic society, as well as the characterisation of the internal dependent structures and the definition of the reproductive mechanisms of said dependency.
 He also worked in the Theory of Economic Cycles, the long term dynamics of capitalism, and the world-systems theory.
-He also formulated the concept of "Planetary Civilization".
+Additionally, he formulated the concept of "Planetary Civilisation".

-He had authored 38 books, co-authored and collaborated in another 78, and published around 150 articles in scientific magazines.
-His works are published in 16 different languages.